appsody/website/content/docs/stacks/create.md

 *incubator	    https://github.com/appsody/stacks/releases/latest/download/incubator-index.yaml
 experimental    https://github.com/appsody/stacks/releases/latest/download/experimental-index.yaml
 ```
 A repository is defined by an `index.yaml` file.
 This file lists all the stacks and templates that are available within a repository.
-The user can modify the index files, within their own repositories, to say which stacks and templates they want to be available.
+You can modify the index files within your own repositories, to say which stacks and templates you want to be available.
 See the `incubator` [index](https://github.com/appsody/stacks/releases/latest/download/incubator-index.yaml) file for an example.

 Each template section must include a link to its `.tar.gz` file.
 This file is used by `appsody init` to initialize an Appsody project.